General Liability for Truckers (2026): Coverage & Cost

 • $300–$900 per year: Common ballpark for lower-risk operations with clean history.

-• Higher premiums: More hands-on loading/unloading, certain commodities, more drivers, employees, or tougher underwriting states can push it up.
+• Higher premiums: More hands-on loading/unloading, employees, claims, or special wording can push it up.

 How to keep it affordable without getting burned